hphelion/documentation/bindings.fog.connect.md

 _______________

-This page gives you details on how to connect to the HP Cloud service and contains the following sections:
+This page gives you details on how to connect to the HP Helion Cloud service and contains the following sections:

 * [Initial Connection](#InitialConnection)
 * [Supplying Your Credentials](#SupplyingyourCredentials)